Dinamic Motorsport

 Dinamic Motorsport Porsche 911 GT3 R at the Hockenheimring.

 Dinamic Motorsport is an Italian auto racing team based in Reggio Emilia, Italy.
-It is a Porsche reference team and participates in the most important GT car races in the world.
+It is a Porsche reference team which participates in several sports car series globally.
+In 2026, the team made a debut entry with a Maserati MC20 GT2 entry in the Creventic 24H Series.

 History

-Dinamic Motorsport was born from the will and passion of Maurizio Lusuardi and Giuliano Bottazzi after years of success in Italy with numerous victories in the Porsche Carrera Cup Italia and in the Porsche Supercup, in 2019 the team made its debut in GT World Challenge Europe as a Porsche reference team and won the 3 Hours of Monza with its Porsche 911 GT3 R. In 2020 Dinamic Motorsport won the 6 Hours of Nürburgring and took third place at the 24 Hours of Spa.
+Dinamic Motorsport was created from a joint venture between Maurizio Lusuardi and Giuliano Bottazzi, following success in Italy via Porsche Carrera Cup Italia and Porsche Supercup.

+In 2019, the team made its debut in GT World Challenge Europe as a Porsche reference team and won the 3 Hours of Monza while fielding a Porsche 911 GT3 R. In 2020, Dinamic Motorsport won the 6 Hours of Nürburgring and took third place at the 24 Hours of Spa.